 If money is an issue, then plan your meals around the coupon flyers that come out in your newspaper every week.
 Make your meal plan for the week when the flyer comes out and then shop for the items that are on sale that week.

 Stock up on your most used food items like ground beef, chicken, etc. Shop at local warehouse stores and grocery wholesalers.
 Check your local yellow pages for all your grocery shopping options.
 There are even wholesalers out there that don’t require you to pay a membership fee and their costs are substantially lower than regular grocery stores.

 If you don’t want to have to cook every night but don’t want to go out to eat, if you have extra freezer space you can prepare meals ahead of time and then just thaw them out and heat them when you are ready to eat them.
 Many casseroles freeze well.
 You can make two or three, eat one now, and freeze the others for later.

-If you are interested in freezer cooking, there are many free online resources available to help you get started.
+If you are interested in freezer meals, there are many free online resources available to help you get started.
 Some people really like this option, then you even have extra meals to give to others when they are in need.